 This should be entered when the parties sign the contract, but is not necessarily the start date.
 If the contract has not been dated and signed before the start date, it may be possible to get a letter of guarantee from the sponsor to cover commitments in the meantime (but please seek advice from the RIO).

 This must be the University (including the registered address) and not the department or individual.
-The authorised signatory for research contracts is normally the Head of Research Grants and Contracts.
+The authorised signatory for research contracts is normally the Head of Research Grants Operations.
 Individuals (particularly students) may be cited or required to sign in relation to terms governing intellectual property and confidentiality.
 If students are involved, but the Sponsor does not wish them to be party to the contract, the existence of the contract and its terms should be communicated to the student.
 Preferably they should also be asked to sign a student undertaking, available from the RIO.

 These are also known as "Whereas" clauses.
 Such clauses are not essential but often give useful background information.
 They are not normally a legally binding part of the contract.